trsoluti/SDL2-CS-COP/README.md

 The PySDL documentation (http://pysdl2.readthedocs.org) is essential for understanding how to program using a COP system.

 The source code is heavily documented with C# XML comments.
-You can extract these comments and build your own documentation if you know how.
+You can extract these comments and build your own documentation using the supplied doxygen file.